awslabs/graphstorm/docs/source/advanced/using-graphbolt.rst

 Using GraphBolt on SageMaker
 ----------------------------

+Before being able to train on SageMaker we need to ensure our data on S3 have been converted to the GraphBolt format.
+When using GConstruct to process our data we can include the GraphBolt data conversion in the GConstruct step as we'll show below.

-To prepare data to use with GraphBolt on SageMaker we need to launch the GraphBolt data conversion step as a separate SageMaker job, after the partitioned DGL graph files have been created on S3.
+When using distributed graph construction with GSProcessing and GSPartition, to prepare data to use with GraphBolt on SageMaker we need to launch the GraphBolt data conversion step as a separate SageMaker job, after the partitioned DGL graph files have been created on S3.